nicholaswilde/recipes/docs/desserts/puff-pastry.md

 Take the dough out of the bag and put it on a lightly floured surface with a short end towards you.
 Roll out to a rectangle as before, keeping the edges as even as possible.
-Fold the top quarter down and the bottom quarter up so they meet neatly in the centre.
-Then fold the dough in half along the centre line.
+Fold the top quarter down and the bottom quarter up so they meet neatly in the center.
+Then fold the dough in half along the center line.
 This is called a book turn.
 Chill in the bag for 1 hour.

 ### Step 6